konsumer/brunch-daydrunk/README.md

 	 views/    - Server-side EJS templates go in here.
 I use [EJS locals](https://github.com/RandomEtc/ejs-locals) so you can use layouts, if you want to. assets/   - Anything else.
 This gets translated into the webroot.
 This is where you should put images, fonts, etc.

-server/        - All your server-side code.
+server/        - All server-side code.
-	  models/  - All your mongoose models.
+	  models/  - All mongoose models.
 They are auto-included from index.js.
-I included [URL & Email field-types](https://github.com/bnoguchi/mongoose-types) routes/  - All your express routes.
+I included [URL & Email field-types](https://github.com/bnoguchi/mongoose-types) routes/  - All express routes.
 They are auto-included from index.js.
 ```

 ## configuration